-Genomic DNA was isolated from peripheral blood with standard procedure and analysed for MCM2.
-All the 16 MCM2 exons were screened for mutations in our cohort of patients using standard PCR-based Sanger sequencing.
+Genomic DNA was isolated from peripheral blood with standard procedure and analysed for MCM2 and WBSCR22.
+All the 16 MCM2 and the 13 WBSCR22 exons were screened for mutations in our cohort of patients using standard PCR-based Sanger sequencing.
 Coding sequences and exon-intron boundaries were PCR amplified using Go Taq® Flexi DNA Polymerase (Promega).
 The same set of primers was used for both PCR amplification from genomic DNAs and for Sanger sequencing (IGA Technology Services).
 Primer sequences are shown in Table 4.

-RESULTS
+RESULTS AND DISCUSSION

-RESULTS AIM 1
+RESULTS AND DISCUSSION AIM 1